oscardelalanza/the-weather-app/README.md

 ### Future features

-- icons on the search input
+- Icons on the search input
-- improve search bar effect
+- Improve search bar effect
-- redefine background colors to make characters more visible
+- Redefine background colors to make characters more visible

 ## Authors